The Mastermind Genomic Search Engine now includes the ability to search the genomic literature by therapy.

 Searching by therapy provides significant value for oncologists making decisions on third-line therapies, where approved drugs or clinical trials are no longer effective for a cancer patient.
 Finding a comprehensive list of all therapies in the medical research tied to a patient’s genetic make-up is invaluable for treating these late-stage cancer patients.

-Co-founders Dr. Mark Kiel and Steve Schwartz led a concise guided tour of the new Therapies search feature and Q&A with attendees.
+Join co-founders Dr. Mark Kiel and Steve Schwartz as they lead a concise guided tour of the new Therapies search feature.

 How can you prioritize references if you aren’t yet sure what therapy you are looking for?

 Mark: I’ll take the UI Steve, but you can clean up the answer with the API, which I think offers a lot more flexibility, and I like the coining of the phrase, ‘interestingness’.
 I think you should trademark that!
 I’ll emphasize that what Steve described in his discussion of the script he made is extremely flexible and modularizable, and so Steve settled on some parameters for his interestingness score that satisfied the question that he was seeking to answer but that can be permuted in any way that you please.
 On the UI side, what Lauren showcased in the article list is by default organized by relevance, and if you remember the icons in the publication plot in the upper right, the size of the icon what Lauren referred to as a, ‘big article’ – meaning it has the most relevant and interesting content, and that’s reflected in the size of the icon – that relevance takes into account how much of the content focuses on the therapies, and particularly how much of that content focuses on the therapies with respect to treating that genetic causation.
 And so relevance is a parameter that’s built into the user interface and can be set as the default, and it can be set to showcase the most relevant articles to your search upfront.